leeahnduk/InventoryReport/README.md

 Step 1: Issue `$ pip3 install -r requirements.txt` to install all required packages.

-Step 2: FileHash Upload: `python3 fileHashUpload.py --url https://tet-cluster-ip --credential api_credentials.json`
+Step 2: FileHash Upload: `python3 invStatistic.py --url https://tet-cluster-ip --credential api_credentials.json`

-Step 3: Answer all the questions to upload hashfile to the cluster.
+Step 3: Answer all the questions about scope, subnet, start time, end time to query the inventory statistics.

-Step 4: FileHash Upload: `python3 fileHashDownload.py --url https://tet-cluster-ip --credential api_credentials.json` to download Blacklist/Whitelist Binary Hash to FileHashDown.csv.

-Step 5: FileHash Delete: `python3 fileHashDelete.py --url https://tet-cluster-ip --credential api_credentials.json` to delete Blacklist/Whitelist Binary Hash out of Tetration scope.
+Step 4: Open stats_hosts.csv to see the statistic result and based on that csv to know which hosts are top talker, silent, under-utilised,...

 ## Feedback
 Any feedback can send to me: Le Anh Duc (leeahnduk@yahoo.com or anhdle@cisco.com)